Australian Car Brands

 Iveco Australia Logo

-Despite the problems of the automotive industry, Iveco Australia remains true to its principles and produces about a hundred vehicles per year.
-The company’s plant is located in Melbourne, where buses and trucks are built to meet the city’s challenging geography.
-In addition, the company provides transportation for the city’s residents and participates in the creation of road infrastructure.
-This is something it has been doing since it was founded at the beginning of the last century.
+Despite the automotive industry’s problems, Iveco Australia remains true to its principles and produces about a hundred vehicles annually.
+The company’s plant is in Melbourne, where buses and trucks are built to meet the city’s challenging geography.
+In addition, the company provides transportation for the city’s residents and participates in creating road infrastructure—something it has been doing since it was founded at the beginning of the last century.

 Does Australia have any car manufacturers?